A Short Treatise on the Art of Falling Gently

 When practicing a jump, practice falling safely first from all the positions and in all the directions that a mistake could possibly push you into.

 The best falls are whole body falls.
 Spread the impact onto as much of your body as possible, sequencing the partial absorptions onto a series of body parts, though rolls or slides.
 The roll or slide must start in the air, before you hit, so that the initial impact is soft.
+(Note: on rough surfaces, even on rough ice, sliding doesn't work well.)
 Never try to take the whole force of the impact onto one body part, such as the arms or elbows or hands.
 If possible, roll or slide through the body parts that are best cushioned with muscle or fat, avoiding the bony parts such as elbows, knees, chin, top or back of the skull, or the base of the spine.
 Any of those body parts safely can be part of a roll or slide, but no body part is strong enough to safely take the force of an unplanned fall in of itself.
 Determine which parts of your body can safely and softly bear the most weight by careful experimentation.
 Use these parts to bear initial impact and try to flow through them, but even those parts should not take more than a few pounds of pressure.

 The safest falls also spread the absorption of energy and momentum through as many body parts and mechanisms as possible.
 Compression of soft tissue and bone, stretching against the tension of muscles and ligaments, sheer between tissue layers, production and dissipation of sound and vibration (physicists say pressure, sheer and boundary layer waves), flow of fluids within cells - anything you can think of.